 Website and ecommerce presence

 The site offers free UK delivery over £99, a free returns service, Klarna buy-now-pay-later, Braintree and PayPal payment processing, and a VIP delivery tier.
 These are not minimal influencer-shop features.
 They indicate investment in logistics infrastructure, payment processing agreements, and returns handling, all of which carry real operating costs.
 The catalog runs to at least 335 items in a single size category (2XL), which implies meaningful inventory investment.
+FAQs discuss delivery cost logic referencing gives supporting context for this point.

 Physical footprint and legal registration